qfpl/blog/content/drafts/backpack-for-initial-and-final-encodings.md

 One of the common solutions to this kind of problem is the [tagless-final style](http://okmij.org/ftp/tagless-final/index.html).

-In this style we avoid writing a data type entirely, and write a typeclass that focuses on interpreting the data type.
+In this style we avoid writing a data type entirely, and instead write a typeclass that does the interpretation directly.
-This means that we don't have to write a data type for our expression, but it also means that we can't directly manipulate values of our expression type either.
-If the only thing we want to do to these expression values is interpret them in some way, then tagless final style is fine.
+The tradeoff is that we don't have values of the data type which we can manipulate, but if the only thing we want to do to with these values is interpret them in some way then tagless final style is fine.

-For the base case we want to be able to produce "things" from integer literals and from pairs of "things", so we write:
+For the base case we want to be able to interpret integer literals and the addition of things, so we write:
 ```haskell
 class ExpBase repr where
   lit :: Int -> repr